Scarlet Robe (Part 1)

 Although the two cities may seem far apart at first glance, they are actually bound together by an inseparable bond of history

-Its origins date back to the Boshin War during the Meiji Restoration, was one of the places where Aizu samurai who left their hometown after the war ended up
+Its origins can be traced back to the Boshin War during the Meiji Restoration, whenone of the places where samurai from the Aizu domain, forced to leave their hometowns after the defeat, ended upbecame

 The unspeakable hardships of pioneering Hokkaido have been passed down through the generations, but the Aizu samurai who settled in Yoichi managed to bring to fruition an industry after many hardships